Learning Theory for Estimation of Animal Motion Submanifolds: Problem Formulation

 in terms of the samples $\{(s_i,x_i)\}_{i=1}^m\subset \ZZ$.
-Note that the cost functional $E_m(\gamma)$ can be computed for any admissable function $\gamma$ since the samples are known.
+Note that the cost functional $E_m(\gamma)$ can be computed for any admissible function $\gamma$ since the samples are known.
 We will be interested in two types of approximations of the empirical risk in the discussions that follow.
 We define

 when we seek approximations that converge in $L^2_\mu$.
 This definition has the advantage that it is possible to derive strong convergence rates for the approximations $\gamma_{n,m}\rightarrow \gamma_\mu$.
 However, the resulting approximations are not very smooth.
-Alternatively, we set

-when we seek smoother representations of the mapping $\gamma_{n,m}$.
+Alternatively, we replace $H_n^S$ by $\HH^S_n$ in Equation \ref{eqn:minimizer1} when we seek smoother representations of the mapping $\gamma_{n,m}$.
 As of yet, we have not derived such strong rates of convergence $\gamma_{n,m}\rightarrow \gamma_\mu$ in this case.
-However, numerical examples compare the performance of the estimates in \ref{eqn:minimizer1} and \ref{eqn:minimizer2}.
+However, numerical examples compare the performance of the estimates obtained with the choices $H^S_n$ and $\HH^S_n$.

 Before we study the solutions of these distribution-free learning problems over the manifold $S$, we make one last observation regarding the form of minimization problem.
 By introducing the samples $x_i:=\{x_i^1,\ldots,x_i^d\}^T$ and mapping $\gamma_n:=\{\gamma_n^1,\ldots,\gamma_n^d\}^T$, we can write